mfioravanti-yseop/gitflow_lab/README.md

 ![Merge](/doc/images/merge.PNG) | ![Rebase](/doc/images/rebase.PNG)

 You can see that the history for the rebase is clearer!
 So that's the method we will use here.
+We can also do a fast-forward, as indicated in the previous exercise.

 First, you will checkout the branck *feature/product_desc*.